Somatic cells explained

 Single tests produce slightly different somatic cell counts depending on when they are taken.
 If you milk twice a day the counts are slightly lower in morning samples and slightly higher in afternoon samples.

-A day or so after the test you will receive a preliminary report called a Lab Strip.
+Within a few days of the test you will receive a preliminary report called a Lab Strip.
 It includes all the raw data from the test, including the actual number of somatic cells in every milk sample.

 If you milk twice a day and choose a single test, we recommend waiting for the full herd test report before deciding which animals to treat for mastitis.